-Check the transcript deadline on our deadlines page.
 Applicants are required to submit official transcripts from every institution of higher education attended by the applicant (including transient courses and joint enrollment courses taken during high school, even if the courses are listed as transfer credits on another transcript).

 Failure to submit transcripts from each institution you have attended will result in an incomplete application that cannot be considered for admission.

 Three VMCAS electronic letters of recommendation (LOR) are required with your application.